lobre/ghosts/README.md

 ## Container parameters as labels

- - `ghosts.host`: Host of container (e.g. mycontainer.local.com).
+ - `ghosts.hosts`: Host of container (e.g. mycontainer.local.com).
 If in traefik mode, it can be taken from `traefik.frontend.rule`.
  - `ghosts.port`: Override port.
 Otherwise taken from exposed ports or traefik port.
  - `ghosts.name`: Define web name.
 Otherwise taken from the container name.
  - `ghosts.proto`: Define web protocol.
 If in traefik mode, it can be taken from `traefik.frontend.entryPoints`.